-Red text identifies where the policy or program is covered in the Chapter 7 update.
+Red text identifies where the old policy or program is addressed in the New Chapter 7 update.

 Goal # 1: Encourage a wide range housing types satisfying the urban development needs of the Prineville community.

 Housing Values and Policies

 • It is essential to develop strategies that increase the variety of housing choices in the community.
 These strategies must include an inventory and analysis of needed housing types, existing housing supplies, and strategies for meeting the changing community demographic.